pawelorzech/retirement-planner/README.md

 ### Withdrawal Phase
 For each year of retirement:
-1. Calculate Required Minimum Distribution (if age 73+)
+1. Calculate Required Minimum Distribution (if age 73+ and USA)
 2. Determine target spending (safe withdrawal rate + inflation)
 3. Subtract Social Security income from spending need
 4. Withdraw from accounts in tax-optimized order